Speaking

 • Great Lakes Independent Booksellers Association Annual

-• National Book Foundation “Literature for Justice” program launch
+• National Book Foundation “Literature for Justice” Program

 • American Writers Museum Tribute to Gwendolyn Brooks